-As you start researching and writing your school paper, you’ll notice discussion about in-text and parenthetical citations.
-You may wonder if these are two different things and are confused about how to use these.
-You may hear these citations referred to ‘internal’ citations; however, the commonly used terms are ‘in-text’ or ‘parenthetical’.
+As you start researching and writing your school paper, you’ll notice discussion about in-text citations and parenthetical citations.
+You may wonder if these are two different things and get confused about how to use them.
+These citations are also sometimes called “internal” citations; however, the commonly used terms are “in-text” or “parenthetical.”

 Difference Between In-Text and Parenthetical Citations

 In-text and parenthetical citations are the same.
-It’s simply two different ways of referring to how you include citations within your paper.
+There are simply two different ways of referring to how you include citations within your paper.
 Parenthetical means it is enclosed in parentheses.
 In order to understand this concept, you need to know what a citation is.

-If you used a direct quote, add the page number as well.
+If you use a direct quote, add the page number as well.

-Your corresponding reference list entry will look like this:
+Your corresponding reference list entry would look like this:

-Citing sources helps you avoid plagiarizing another writer’s work.
-To avoid this problem, include a parenthetical citation when you:
+Citing sources helps you avoid plagiarizing the work of other writers.
+To avoid this problem, include an internal citation when you:

 - Refer to another work